Introduction

 Identify ECG Changes Associated with Hyperkalemia

-ECG alterations associated with elevated potassium levels can intensify and are classified based on the degree of potassium increase.
-Initially, patients may exhibit tall, peaked T waves, especially in the precordial leads (V2-V4).
+can intensify and are classified based on the degree of potassium increase.
+Initially, patients may exhibit changes, especially in the precordial leads (V2-V4).
 As potassium levels rise, the PR interval typically extends, and P waves may diminish or disappear altogether.
-Further increases can lead to widening of the QRS complex, which may merge with the T wave, creating a sine wave pattern.
+Further increases can lead to peaked T waves, which may merge with the T wave, creating a sine wave pattern.
 In severe cases, this progression can result in critical outcomes such as ventricular fibrillation or asystole.
-Recognizing what ECG finding is indicative of hyperkalemia is vital, as it signifies the severity of elevated potassium levels and the necessity for medical intervention.
+Monitoring is vital, as it signifies the severity of elevated potassium levels and the necessity for medical intervention.

 Advantages: